-I am a research fellow in the School of Computing and Information Systems within the University of Melbourne.
+I am a lecturer and research fellow in the School of Computing and Information Systems within the University of Melbourne.
 With undergraduate backgrounds in both computer science and philosophy, in general my research interests fall between the two.
 My PhD thesis was in the areas of artificial intelligence and the philosophy of information and computation.

 Presently my work is mainly in the areas of artificial intelligence and e-psychology/cyberpsychology.
 I am affiliated with the Orygen youth mental health centre, being a member of its e-mental health team eOrygen and tech lead of the Moderated Online Social Therapy (MOST) project.
 Via this affiliation, I lead the Digital Technology and Artificial Intelligence for (Youth) Mental Health research project.